 Investing involves market risk, including possible loss of principal.
 Growth investing does not guarantee a profit or eliminate risk.
 The stocks of these companies can have relatively high valuations.
 Because of these high valuations, an investment in a growth stock can be more risky than an investment in a company with more modest growth expectations.
-Value investing involves the risk that the market may not recognize that securities are undervalued and they may not appreciate as anticipated.
+Value investing involves the risk that the market may not recognize that securities are undervalued, and they may not appreciate as anticipated.
 Small and mid-capitalization companies may lack the financial resources, product diversification and competitive strengths of larger companies.
 The securities of small capitalization companies may not trade as readily as, and be subject to higher volatility than those of larger, more established companies.
 Bond funds and bond holdings have the same interest rate, inflation and credit risks that are associated with the underlying bonds owned by the funds.
 The return of principal in bond funds, and in funds with significant bond holdings, is not guaranteed.
 International securities' prices may carry additional risks, including foreign economic, political, monetary and/or legal factors, changing currency exchange rates, foreign taxes and differences in financial and accounting standards.
 International investing may not be for everyone.
 These risks may be magnified in emerging markets.
+Alternative investments, including private equity funds, real estate funds, hedge funds, managed futures funds, and funds of hedge funds, private equity, and managed futures funds, are speculative and entail significant risks that can include losses due to leveraging or\other speculative investment practices, lack of liquidity, volatility of returns, restrictions on transferring interests in a fund, potential lack of diversification, absence and/or delay of information regarding valuations and pricing, complex tax structures and delays in tax reporting, less regulation and higher fees than mutual funds and risks associated with the operations, personnel and processes of the advisor.
 Master Limited Partnerships (MLPs) are limited partnerships or limited liability companies that are taxed as partnerships and whose interests (limited partnership units or limited liability company units) are traded on securities exchanges like shares of common stock.
 Currently, most MLPs operate in the energy, natural resources or real estate sectors.
-Investments in MLP interests are subject to the risks generally applicable to companies in the energy and natural resources sectors, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk; and MLP interests in the real estate sector are subject to special risks, including interest rate and property value fluctuations, as well as risks related to general and economic conditions underlying assets and tend to be more volatile than investments that diversify across many sectors and companies.
-MLPs are also subject to additional risks including: investors having limited control and rights to vote on matters affecting the MLP, limited access to capital, cash flow risk, lack of liquidity, dilution risk, conflict of interests, and limited call rights related to acquisitions.
+Investments in MLP interests are subject to the risks generally applicable to companies in the energy and natural resources sectors, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk; and MLP interests in the real estate sector are subject to special risks, including interest rate and property value fluctuations, as well as risks related to general and economic conditions.
+Because of their narrow focus, MLPs maintain exposure to price volatility of commodities and/or underlying assets and tend to be more volatile than investments that diversify across many sectors and companies.
+MLPs are also subject to additional risks including investors having limited control and rights to vote on matters affecting the MLP, limited access to capital, cash flow risk, lack of liquidity, dilution risk, conflict of interests, and limited call rights related to acquisitions.